-Extraordinary call:
+Extraordinary call

 The extraordinary call will consist of performing a single final exam consisting in solving a number of problems in a given time.
-Whatever the outcome of this test, students must successfully completed the lab practices as well as the lab test.
-The students that have not passed the laboratory during the ordinary call, as is described in the section a) "Continuous assessment", will not have to repeat the lab practices.
+Whatever the outcome of this exam, students will also have to do the lab practices as well as the lab examination.
+The students that have not passed the laboratory during the ordinary call, as is described in the section a) "Continuous assessment", will not have to repeat the lab test.